f-inc/dynamic/packages/python/example/README.md

 - `/user`

 **Non-streaming, or inline, Langchain Objects**
-Using HTTP requests, you can communicate to these Langchain LLM operators, `inline` is in reference to non-streaming LLM operators.
+Using HTTP `POST` requests, you can communicate to these Langchain LLM operators, `inline` is in reference to non-streaming LLM operators.

 - `/chain`
 - `/inline_agent`